foundersandcoders/react-week/project.md

 Open the project in your editor—you should see an example app setup.
 Feel free to delete the logo/CSS/service worker that you won't be using.

+### Testing

+Create React App already has [a testing environment](https://create-react-app.dev/docs/running-tests) set up with Jest.
+You do not need to install Jest yourself—it's part of the `react-scripts` dependency. `npm test` will run any `*.test.js` files in your project.

+You may still want to install [React Testing Library](https://testing-library.com/docs/react-testing-library/intro) to help you write integration tests.

 ### Deployment

 We'll be deploying our apps to [Netlify](https://netlify.com).